Haritha-2324/EDA_Task_19Aug/README.md

 # Feature Engineering

-Choosing the proper feautres from the dataset for the prediction
+Choosing the proper features from the dataset for the prediction by it's various entries from rows and columns.
+Drop the unnecessary features and save the existing dataset.